drsh127/odin-recipes/README.md

 # odin-recipes
-This project is a basic recipe website that demonstrates my knowledge of HTML from the Foundations lessons of The Odin Project.
+This project is a basic recipe website that demonstrates my knowledge of HTML and CSS from the Foundations lessons of The Odin Project.